[First published in the Broad Street Review, 20 Jan 2014]

 9. You Wuz Robbed

 To help you get in the right frame of mind, remember that there’s a conspiracy against you.
-You know that prize you didn’t win?
+Remember that prize you didn’t win?
 You think they didn’t recognize your genius?
 No. Way.
 They owed the person who won, and they’re all friends anyway.
 A great sadness for Brahms was that he never could get that job as director of the orchestra in Hamburg, his hometown.
 There he was in Vienna, with everybody loving his lullabies and his decently long movements, but he was bitter at not being asked to conduct Hamburg.
 Be bitter like Brahms; you know the fix is in.

 10. Trash-Talk Other Composers